yaoyi92/autoplex/README.md

 # Documentation

 You can find the `autoplex` documentation [here](https://autoatml.github.io/autoplex/index.html)!
-The documentation also contains tutorials that teach you how to use `autoplex` for different use cases.
+The documentation also contains tutorials that teach you how to use `autoplex` for different use cases for the RSS and phonon workflows and individual modules therein.

 # Before you start using `autoplex`